Citrullin/documentation/iota-sbc/0.1/how-to-guides/setup-fullnode.md

 *_Note:_* If you use Windows, you should use [a Linux VM.](https://www.windowscentral.com/how-run-linux-distros-windows-10-using-hyper-v)
-Windows 10 also supports the [Linux Subsystem.](https://docs.microsoft.com/en-us/windows/wsl/install-win10) If you are an advanced user, you can also replace the Linux tools with the Windows equivalent.
+Windows 10 also supports the [Linux Subsystem.](https://docs.microsoft.com/en-us/windows/wsl/install-win10) If you are an advanced user, you can also use the Windows equivalent tools.

 ### SBC:

-- Ubuntu (or other Linux based OS, BSD might also work) with enabled SSH & configured network
+- Ubuntu (or other Linux based OS, BSD should also work) with enabled SSH & configured network

 - At least 256 MB memory.
 Better: 512 MB or 1 GB.